ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

-# Hands-on Kubernetes-01 : Installing Kubernetes on Ubuntu running on AWS EC2 Instances
+# Hands-on Kubernetes-01: Installing Kubernetes on Ubuntu running on AWS EC2 Instances

-Purpose of the this hands-on training is to give students the knowledge of how to install and configure Kubernetes on Ubuntu EC2 Instances.
+The purpose of this hands-on training is to give students the knowledge of how to install and configure Kubernetes on Ubuntu EC2 Instances.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- install Kubernetes on Ubuntu.
+- Install Kubernetes on Ubuntu.

-- explain steps of the Kubernetes installation.
+- Explain the steps of the Kubernetes installation.

-- set up a Kubernetes cluster.
+- Set up a Kubernetes cluster.

-- explain the Kubernetes architecture.
+- Explain the Kubernetes architecture.

-- deploy a simple server on Kubernetes cluster.
+- Deploy a simple server on a Kubernetes cluster.

 ## Outline